 Business reviews for: any business

-Very important: Businesses must verify their information to complete their Google My Business registration.
+Very important: Businesses must verify their information to complete their Google Business Profile registration.

-Google My Business puts business data on Search, Maps and Google+.
-Because of this, customers can easily find a location from desktop, mobile or anything in between.
+Google Business Profile puts business data on Search, Maps, and Google+.
+Because of this, customers can easily find a location from desktop, mobile, or anything in between.
 Google customer reviews show up in search and are known to bolster SEO, so they are essential to the credibility of all businesses.

 Google is the king of web traffic